mikaelbr/bacon-love/exercises/01_intro_to_the_workshop/problem.md

 get abstractions that are reactive we must wrap the data sources.
 For instance, mouse clicks can be a source for an EventStream.

-## Problem description
+## Problem Description

 As mentioned, Bacon.js has different ways of creating reactive datatypes from various sources.
-One method you can use is `sequentially`, which takes an interval and an array of values which will create an EventStream that emits one value each interval untill all values have been emitted.
+One method you can use is `sequentially`, which takes an interval and an array of values which will create an EventStream that emits one value each interval until all values have been emitted.

 To gain some familiarity with this workshop format, you will create a file using the template below.
 This file will create and return an EventStream with